|

 -

-How to use a balanced scorecard approach to reporting agent or overall call
+Create a scorecard for reporting agent and overall call center performance

 -